Gabapentin: Pharmacology

+Skeletal formulae of GABA and the commercially available gabapentinoids—gabapentin, pregabalin, phenibut, baclofen and mirogabalin.

 Animal models

 Gabapentin prevents seizures in a dose-related manner in several laboratory animal models.
 These models include spinal extensor seizures from low-intensity electroshock to the forebrain in mice, maximal electroshock in rats, spinal extensor seizures in DBA/2 mice with a genetic sensitivity to seizures induced by loud noise, and in rats "kindled" to produce focal seizures by repeated prior electrical stimulation of the hippocampus.
 Gabapentin slightly increased spontaneous absence-like seizures in a genetically susceptible strain recorded with electroencephalography.
 All of these effects of gabapentin were seen at dosages at or below the threshold for producing ataxia.

-Gabapentin has been tested in a variety of animal models that are relevant for analgesic actions.
+Gabapentin has been tested in a variety of animal models relevant to analgesic actions.
 Generally, gabapentin is not active to prevent pain-related behaviors in models of acute nociceptive pain.
 It prevents pain-related behaviors when animals are made sensitive by prior peripheral inflammation or peripheral nerve damage (inflammatory or neuropathic conditions).